IN DEFENSE OF ALEXANDER

 In an interview published in the N.Y.
-Times during Xmas, 2004, Stone intimated (vaguely) that his Alexander might be something like 5 hours long, and edited down to make the studio happy.
-Some of us hoped that his Alexander Director’s Cut would have restored what was missing—and objected to—in the original version.
-The Director’s Cut DVD turned out not to be that much different from the November, 2004 release; in fact, it’s about seven minutes shorter.
+Times during Xmas, 2004, Stone said that his Alexander might be something like 5 hours long and had been edited down to make the studio happy.
+Some of us hoped that his Alexander Director's Cut would have restored what was missing—and objected to—in the original version.
+The Director's Cut DVD turned out not to be that much different from the November, 2004 release; in fact, it's about seven minutes shorter.
 And so, naturally, it would only be a matter of time before Stone would give us Alexander Revisited—The Final Cut, “restructured” with an additional 40 minutes of footage.
-But no one who loves what spectacles can do—arouse, thrill, educate, deeply satisfy the senses—would deny Alexander as a highly honorable achievement.
+But no one who loves what spectacles can do—arouse, thrill, educate, deeply satisfy the senses—would deny Alexander as an honorable achievement.

 (Costing $150 million to make, as of May, 2005, total world gross is $167,300,000.)